 Listen to Maggie talking about Appetites: stories of love sex and death, between 9 and 10pm, on The Sophie Little Show, BBC Radio Norfolk, Friday November 1st, 2019.

-And check out On the Shelf: the oxymoronic life of an under-published writer, podcasts in which memoir is mixed with readings, by Maggie, from eight of the nineteen stories in the Appetites collection: the 6 episode series available now on Spotify, iTunes and on her website: maggieling.com
+And check out On the Shelf: the oxymoronic life of an under-published writer, podcasts in which memoir is mixed with readings, by Maggie, from eight of the nineteen stories in the Appetites collection.
+The six episode series is now on Spotify, iTunes as well as on her website: maggieling.com

 I am not a huge reader these days, but Maggie's " Appetites" has been a perfect solution to my years in the literary wilderness!